 Setting the correct goals isn’t always easy, especially when you’re already juggling multiple strategies for several clients at the same time.
 That’s why this SMART goals generator really rocks!

 Even experienced goal setters sometimes get bogged down, but this free step-by-step tool is a great guide to help improve the return on your marketing efforts.

 This planning template is a flexible content marketing tool I downloaded and adapted to our needs.
 You can easily do the same thing when you’re looking for some out of the box ideas to grow your digital marketing strategy.

-I wish I could give the person who created the first iteration of this template credit, but I don’t know who he or she is.
-I downloaded this from the web and adapted it to our purposes some time ago and haven’t looked back since.
-It’s a great way to work through the outline of your plan.
-Using out planning template may include some tweaks on your part, but you will definitely get the gist.
-It walks you through outlining your marketing plan in general, so be sure to insert your plans for digital content in there.
-You can download that here: http://howdy.impressasolutions.com/hubfs/Marketing_Plan_Template.docx.
+For us, it’s still a great way to work through the outline of our plan.
+Using this template may mean some tweaks on your part, but you’ll get the gist.
+It walks you through outlining your marketing plan in general, so be sure to insert your ideas for digital content in there.
+You can download the template here (no email address required).

 You could write up a whole marketing plan, but I don’t really recommend it.
 Unless you’re trying to impress the socks off of your big corporate boss or a difficult client, those write-ups are overkill.
 They haven’t usually worked well for us.
 Slides are great though!
 Slides are accessible, concise, easy to follow, and fun.
 If you have PowerPoint, go for it, but Google Slides is free.